vinaykakanuru/find-coach-vue/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-• To Use the project with Firebase as Backend service then create a Project in <a href"https://console.firebase.google.com/">Firebase Console</a>.
+• To Use the project with Firebase as Backend service then create a Project in [Firebase Console](https://console.firebase.google.com/)

 • And set up Firebase Realtime Database rules as shown below.